Pediatric Asthma: Step Therapy Guidelines and Biologic Eligibility Criteria

 Step Therapy: NAEPP EPR-4 Framework for Ages 6-11

 The 2020 NAEPP Expert Panel Report 4 (EPR-4) refined the stepwise approach for pediatric asthma.
-Step 1: as-needed SABA alone for intermittent asthma.
+Step 1: as-needed SABA alone for intermittent asthma (for adult obstructive lung disease, see COPD guidelines).
 Step 2: low-dose ICS daily (fluticasone 88 mcg/day, budesonide 200 mcg/day) as the cornerstone of persistent asthma management.
 Step 3: medium-dose ICS or low-dose ICS plus LABA (for ages 5+) or LTRA.
 Step 4: medium-dose ICS plus LABA.
 Step 5: high-dose ICS plus LABA with consideration of add-on tiotropium or biologic therapy.
 Step 6: high-dose ICS plus LABA plus oral systemic corticosteroids or biologic therapy.

 A critical EPR-4 update is the conditional recommendation for single maintenance and reliever therapy (SMART) using budesonide-formoterol in patients aged 4+ with moderate-to-severe persistent asthma.
-The TREATABLE trial demonstrated SMART reduced severe exacerbations by 30-40% compared to fixed-dose ICS-LABA with SABA rescue in children aged 4-11.
+Multiple randomized trials have demonstrated SMART reduces severe exacerbations by 30-40% compared to fixed-dose ICS-LABA with SABA rescue in pediatric populations.

 Phenotyping Severe Pediatric Asthma